GChristensen/ishell/README.md

 ### Manifest v3 status

-The addon is successfully ported to the manifest v3 as it is [implemented](https://extensionworkshop.com/documentation/develop/manifest-v3-migration-guide/) in Firefox Nightly v102, although a helper application is required to evaluate user-provided commands.
+The addon is successfully ported to manifest v3 as it is [implemented](https://extensionworkshop.com/documentation/develop/manifest-v3-migration-guide/) in Firefox Nightly v102, although a helper application is required to evaluate user-provided commands.
 To run with MV3 rename `manifest.json.mv3` to `manifest.json`.